harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 ## Deployment data and manifests

-The Support Bundle Utility collects all the deployment, services, ingress, and virtual services manifests, as well as the Helm values configuration.
+The support bundle utility collects all the deployment, services, ingress, and virtual services manifests, as well as the Helm values configuration.

 ## HAR file collection (optional)